SMD 617: Research Learning Community 2

 DEPARTMENT: Research Affairs

-COURSE DIRECTORS & FACULTY: Mark Willis and Adam Deardorff; other faculty to
+COURSE DIRECTORS & FACULTY: Amber McCurdy.
+Other faculty to be determined

-TIME & LOCATION: September-April; monthly seminars and workshops in White Hall
+TIME & LOCATION: October-April; monthly seminars and workshops in White Hall

 PREREQUISITES: MS 2 in good academic standing